Our Review Process

 · 1 gram of fat

 There have not been many scientific studies to identify the individual health benefits of all the different forms of millet.
 Still, all scientists and researchers have unanimously agreed that millets help control high blood sugar levels and are easily digested.
 In addition, dietary fibre content is, high in millets, which helps better absorb in absorbing food better.
 Studies also show that whole grains reduce the overall risk of type 2 diabetes significantly.
 Whatever you eat, your body will absorb more nutrition when you have dietary fibre.
 Even if you are not diagnosed with diabetes but want to keep track of your health and fitness, millets are an excellent alternatives to conventional forms of food grains like rice and wheat.
+Also know about Indian diabetes diet.

 Yes, millets can be included in moderation as a part of the daily diet for people with a risk of developing diabetes, as well as those with predominantly high and borderline blood-sugar levels.
 A team of researchers conducted a study in 2021, led by the Smart Food Initiative at ICRISAT.
 This study explored the effect of millets on blood sugar levels and concluded that the percentage drop in blood glucose levels after people had millets was long-lasting.